 Line two baking sheets with parchment paper or a silicon baking mat.
 Then drop tablespoons of meringue onto the sheet, leaving a little room between them.

 Sprinkle your vegan meringues with finely chopped pistachios (or crushed candy cane, mini chocolate chips, or whatever you have on hand.
 Whatever you use, you’ll want to be sure to chop it very finely.
 Meringue is very fragile and anything too heavy can cause it to deflate.
+(Have you ever wondered “do pistachios go bad?”
+Check out this link for some great advice!)

 If it does deflate, it totally ok – it will still taste just as good!